ARK-Builders/website/content/apps/navigator.md

 platform = "android"
 +++

-**ARK Navigator** is an Android app that aims to help you navigate seamlessly through your own data located in your phone.
-It could photos or videos as well as important documents and notes.
-Enjoy clutter-free experience and quick search with tags.
-The app focuses on privacy and security and does not utilize any third-party cloud services, everything is done locally and offline.
+**ARK Navigator** is an Android application designed to aid seamless navigation through your personal data stored on your phone.
+This includes photos, videos, crucial documents, and notes.
+Delight in a clutter-free experience with swift search functionality powered by tags.
+The application prioritizes privacy and security, bypassing any third-party cloud services; all processes are conducted locally and offline.